alttch/bma-info/eva4/quickstart.rst

 "eva" command is automatically added into the system path with the symbolic link in */usr/local/bin*.

-Node system dashboard and other vendored UI applications are available at the
+Node system dashboard, Operation centre and other :doc:`vendored UI applications <va/index>` are available at the URL:
-URL:

      \http://localhost:7727/va/